bico-media/txho/README.md

           {        // if data is larger than includeDataMax (defaults to 512) "size": [number of bytes]
             "sha256": [hash of content],
-            "uri": [a reference in [bitfs](bitfs.network) notation to identify the location in the data property] }
+            "uri": [a reference in [bitfs](bitfs.network) notation to identify the location in the datamap property] }
           }
         ]